Bulldog-Computer-Club/inu/README.md

 If developing, it is recommended to comment out the restart policy in the Compose file.

-# Contributing
+## Contributing

 Thank you for considering contributing to Inu; bug-fixes and new features are always appreciated.
 If working on a major feature, it may be prudent to open an issue to discuss design and implementation prior to diving in to avoid any surprises down the line.

-## Development Tools
+### Development Tools

 [Black](https://github.com/psf/black) is used for code formatting and [Flake8](https://flake8.pycqa.org/en/latest/) for style enforcement.
 Having these tools and relevant editor integrations installed will be a major boon for development.

-# License
+## License

-Inu is licensed under the MIT.
+Inu is licensed under the MIT license.
 It is maintained by the organizers of the Bulldog Computer Club, with help from club members.